danhtruong/danhtruong.github.io/_pages/about.md

 Biomedical Engineering PhD

-I am an Instructor at UT MD Anderson Cancer Center.
-I study mesenchymal tissue differentiation as a model for understanding the plasticity of soft tissue sarcomas and bone sarcomas.
-My research interests are cancer biology, phenotypic plasticity, and machine learning.
-My favorite book series is the The Expanse but I also love The Lord of the Rings and The Legend of Drizzt series.
+I’m an Assistant Professor at UT MD Anderson Cancer Center, where I investigate mesenchymal tissue differentiation as a framework for understanding the phenotypic plasticity of soft tissue and bone sarcomas.
+My research interests span cancer biology, cellular reprogramming, and the application of machine learning to uncover hidden patterns in tumor behavior.
+Outside the lab, I’m an avid reader—my favorite book series is The Expanse, though I also deeply enjoy The Lord of the Rings and The Legend of Drizzt for their rich world-building and character depth.

 ## Experience
-`2023-Present`
+`2025-Present`
+__MD Anderson__ Assistant Professor (Sarcoma Medical Oncology)

+`2023-2025`
 __MD Anderson__ Instructor (Sarcoma Medical Oncology)

 `2019-2023`